August 26, 2013

 Interested in Public Interest Design?
 Here’s How to Engage

-The design movement is advancing the conversation on the architecture and planning community’s involvement with communities everywhere.
+Advancing the conversation on the architecture and planning community’s involvement with communities everywhere

 Brent Brown discusses how buildingcommunityWORKSHOP in Dallas engages the public at the Public Interest Design Institute at Harvard GSD.